ms609/TreeDist/README.md

 metrics for comparing phylogenetic trees](https://dx.doi.org/10.1093/bioinformatics/btaa614).
 _Bioinformatics_, online ahead of print.

+- Smith, M.R. (forthcoming)
+The importance of methodology when analyzing landscapes of phylogenetic trees.

 Please note that the 'TreeDist' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).